 Accredited CRNA Programs are reviewed regularly.

-Charleston Area Medical Center’s Nurse Anesthesia School was last reviewed 05/2008.
-It was given the maximum of 10 years accreditation and will be reviewed again 05/2018.
-This shows that the program is in full compliance with the COA’s accreditation standards.
+Charleston Area Medical Center’s Nurse Anesthesia School was last reviewed 05/2018.
+It was given four years accreditation standards.

 Pass Rate for CRNA Boards at Charleston Area Medical Center School of Nurse Anesthesia

 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.